appvia/terranetes/docs/terranetes-controller/admin/rbac.md

       - patch
 ```

+2. Binding the Appropriate Role within the Namespace

-2. Depending whether you are using CloudResource or Configuration, bind the appropriate role within the namespace
+Depending on whether you are using `CloudResource` or `Configuration`, bind the appropriate role within the namespace.

 ```yaml
 ---